nicolasplantier/Find-generic-model-tetrapod/README.md

 Main program that prepares the input of the watershed algorithm that will segment the 3D point cloud.
 It computes the edges of the 2D projection of the flatness measure.

 ## Installation
+The source code is written in Python and in C++ and thus requires a C++ compiler.